WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KYV24.md

 It was published 2021 by University of Kentucky Libraries.

-The network consists of 202 nodes (junctions), 249 pipes and 2 tanks.
+The network consists of 202 nodes (junctions), 249 pipes, 43 valves and 2 tanks.

 <img src="../static/benchmarks/network-kyv24/kyv24_plot.png"/>